Educating requires passion, commitment, and unending journey of learning.

 Know your audience

 Before you start creating any training content, you first need to understand your potential audience.
-Knowing your audience gets you a better idea what content to create and what teaching methods to use.
+Knowing your audience gets you a better idea of what content to create and what teaching methods to use.
 It also makes it easier to come up with a topic, create a plan, and build outlines for the content.